Olives and osteoarthritis | A flavorful anti-inflammatory

 Olives offer protection and repair effects on bone

 Dr. Kok Yong Chin, who is cited in the cartilage research study, also performed a similar study on the impact of olives on bone regeneration.
-In the July 2016 edition of International journal of environmental research and public health, his team wrote:
+In the July 2016 edition of the International Journal of Environmental Research and Public Health, his team wrote:

-- Consumption of olives, olive oil and olive polyphenols has been shown to improve bone health.
+- Consumption of olives, olive oil and olive polyphenols have been shown to improve bone health.